saeedullah-analyst/unique-films-rental-analysis/README.md

     *   75 | TAMMY | SANDERS | 41 rentals

 *   **Advanced Engineering Insight:** Unlike standard independent subqueries that run once, a *Correlated Subquery* references columns from the outer shell (`customer.customer_id`).
 The database engine dynamically executes this nested count for every single row on the fly.
 *   **Business Takeaway:** This approach provides a clean alternative to a standard `LEFT JOIN` and `GROUP BY` pipeline.
 The output confirms that Eleanor Hunt and Karl Seal are our absolute highest-volume transactional drivers.
-Cross-referencing this matrix with our financial milestone report (Aufgabe 11) verifies that these high-frequency rental users match our top revenue contributors, validating the integrity of our core transaction streams.
+Cross-referencing this matrix with our financial milestone report ( 11) verifies that these high-frequency rental users match our top revenue contributors, validating the integrity of our core transaction streams.

 This project utilizes the industry-standard Sakila sample database, which is open-source and officially distributed under the permissive terms of the 3-Clause BSD License.